Our Stories

 Abraham Made His Children A Future

-Abraham Narh is a farmer and father of 8 children from rural Ghana.
+Abraham is a farmer and father of 8 children from rural Ghana.
 His children can’t go to school because they need to work on the family farm so they can produce enough crops to sell.
 This is not the life Abraham wants for his children.

 Abraham’s vision was to make a future for his children.
 After partnering with The Hunger Project he was able to make his vision a reality.